Dimitrios Katsikis is a senior associate in the International Arbitration practice.

 - The operator of a major infrastructure project in an Asian state in connection with a Concession Agreement and EPC Contract, subject to ICC arbitration in Singapore.
 The law of the Asian State governs.

-- Egyptian Natural Gas Holding Company (EGAS) and Egyptian General Petroleum Corporation (EGPC) as Claimants in a CRCICA arbitration in Cairo with East Mediterranean Gas S.A.E.
+- Egyptian Natural Gas Holding Company (EGAS) and Egyptian General Petroleum Corporation (EGPC), Claimants in a CRCICA arbitration in Cairo with East Mediterranean Gas S.A.E.
 (EMG), arising out of a long term gas supply contract between EGAS, EGPC and EMG.
 English law applies.

-- Egyptian Natural Gas Holding Company (EGAS) and Egyptian General Petroleum Corporation (EGPC) as Respondents in an ICC arbitration in Geneva brought by East Mediterranean Gas S.A.E.
+- Egyptian Natural Gas Holding Company (EGAS) and Egyptian General Petroleum Corporation (EGPC), Respondents in an ICC arbitration in Geneva brought by East Mediterranean Gas S.A.E.
 (EMG), arising out of a long term gas supply contract between EGAS, EGPC and EMG.
 English law applied.

-- The Arab Republic of Egypt as Respondent in an investment arbitration concerning alleged violations of investors’ rights under the Egypt-Poland bilateral investment treaty.
+- The Arab Republic of Egypt, Respondent in an investment arbitration concerning alleged violations of investors’ rights under the Egypt-Poland bilateral investment treaty.
 The investment concerns a long term contract for the supply of natural gas.

 University of Oxford